myFLIGHTDATA – Compliance and Flight Operations Software

 • Airman Certificates

-• Medical
+• Medical records

 • Initial training records and qualification

-Examples of Current Qualification Records are:
+Current Qualification Records

-• Current qualification, like check airman training and checking
+• Check airman training and checking

-• 135.293, 135.297, and 135.299 checks
+• §§ 135.293, 135.297, and 135.299 checks

 Electronic Manual System